 Entrepreneurship creates value and improves society's standard of living.
 It is an integrating discipline that draws on knowledge and skills developed in a variety of areas.
 Entrepreneurial endeavors are successful when they identify opportunities, assess those opportunities, and take action to pursue the opportunities.
-Students earning the Bachelor of Business Administration in Entrepreneurship will understand the motivations, behaviors, and strategies necessary to create, implement, and sustain new ideas and ventures.
+Students earning the Bachelor Business Administration will understand Entrepreneurship motivations, behaviors, and strategies necessary to create, implement, and sustain new ideas and ventures.

 The Association of Collegiate Business Schools and Programs (ACBSP) accredited the undergraduate and graduate business administration programs as a well as the undergraduate program in accounting.
-ACBSP accreditation affirms the excellence of our programs to graduate and professional schools as well as potential employers and therefore serves as a major competitive advantage for students completing the entrepreneurship major at Wilkes
+ACBSP accreditation affirms the excellence of our programs to graduate and professional schools as well as potential employers and therefore serves as a major competitive advantage for students completing the entrepreneurship major at Wilkes.

 The entrepreneurship curriculum blends the traditional components of a management education with the study of those content, skill, and sensitivity areas that uniquely define entrepreneurship.
-Through a combination of academic and clinical experiences students will develop an appreciation and understanding of the entrepreneurial process.
-The entrepreneurship major curriculum is composed of three blocks: the general education or university core, the Entrepreneurship core, and electives.
-The university core provides the liberal arts foundation that is necessary for a well-balanced education and perspective.
+Through a combination of academic and clinical experiences students develop an appreciation understanding of the entrepreneurial process.
+The entrepreneurship major curriculum is composed of three blocks: the general education or university core, Entrepreneurship core, and electives.
+The university core provides the liberal arts foundation that is necessary for a wellbalanced education and perspective.

 The Entrepreneurship core is the second block or tier.
 It begins with the year-long foundation course, The Integrated Management Experience, ENT151 and ENT152, a course designed to provide an overview of the functions of management and their interrelatedness, to plan and operate a business integrated with and grounded in understanding financial accounting, and the entrepreneurial process.
-The Entrepreneurship core requires the following 30 courses.
+Entrepreneurship core requires the following 30 courses.
 Four of them fulfill general education requirements and are counted as meeting university core requirements.

-ACC161 Financial Accounting and Decision Making

-ACC162 Managerial Accounting and Decision Making

-ENT151 The Integrated Management Experience I

-ENT 152 The Integrated Management Experience II
+ACC 161 Financial Accounting and Decision Making ACC 162 Managerial Accounting and Decision Making ENT 151 The Integrated Management Experience I

-BA233 Legal Environment of Business

-BA234 Business Law

-BA309 Business Correspondence and Reports

-BA321 Marketing

-BA341 Managerial Finance

-BA356 Social Responsibility of Business

-COM101 Public Speaking

-CS115 Survey of Computers

-Ec101 Principles of Economics I

-Ec102 Principles of Economics II

-ENT201 Nature and Essence of Entrepreneurship

-ENT203 Opportunity Indentification: Creativity and Innovation

-ENT252 The Entrepreneurial Leader

-ENT321 Analyzing Markets and Competition

-ENT342 Financing the Entreprenurial Venture

-ENT361 Practicing Entrepreneurship

-ENT362 Entrepreneurship Internship

-ENT385 Opportunity Assessment: Technical, Economic, and Market Feasibility

-Mth107 Business Mathematics

-PPD101 Personal and Professional Development I

-PPD102 Personal and Professional Development II

-PPD201 Personal and Professional Development III

-PPD202 Personal and Professional Development IV

-PPD301 Personal and Professional Development V

-PPD302 Personal and Professional DevelopmentVI

-PPD401 Personal and Professional DevelopmentVII

-★ Meets requirement in the University core
+ENT 152 The Integrated Management Experience II BA 233 Legal Environment of Business BA 234 Business Law BA 309 Business Correspondence and Reports BA 321 Marketing BA 341 Managerial Finance BA 356 Social Responsibility of Business COM 101 Public Speaking CS 115 Survey of Computers Ec 101 Principles of Economics I Ec 102 Principles of Economics II ENT 201 Nature and Essence of Entrepreneurship ENT 203 Opportunity Indentification: Creativity and Innovation ENT 252 The Entrepreneurial Leader ENT 321 Analyzing Markets and Competition ENT 342 Financing the Entreprenurial Venture ENT 361 Practicing Entrepreneurship ENT 362 Entrepreneurship Internship ENT 385 Opportunity Assessment: Technical, Economic, and Market Feasibility Mth 107★ Business Mathematics PPD 101 Personal and Professional Development I PPD 102 Personal and Professional Development II PPD 201 Personal and Professional Development III PPD 202 Personal and Professional Development IV PPD 301 Personal and Professional Development V PPD 302 Personal and Professional Development VI PPD 401 Personal and Professional Development VII Meets requirement in the University core

 The Thrid block includes major elective courses.
-Twelve credits of Entreprenurship major electives are required.
+Twelve credits of Entrepreneurship major electives are required.
 Nine credits must come from the following courses:

-BA322 Advertising

-BA327 Marketing Seminar

-BA328 Consumer Behavior

-BA390 e-Business I

-BA393 e-Business II

-ENT198/298/398 Topics Seminar

-ENT384 Small Business Consultancy

-ENT395/396 Independent Research
+BA 322 Advertising BA 327 Marketing Seminar BA 328 Consumer Behavior ENT 198/298/398 Topics Seminar ENT 384 Small Business Consultancy ENT 395/396 Independent Research